 Hello once more everybody.
 I have another question to go through about the CELTA course.
 People ask me:

 How long does it take to find a job after taking CELTA and how easy is it?
+3 months is enough for most to find a job.
+Having previous teaching experience can speed things up, while complex (international) work visas can slow things down.

 I wasn’t as organised as I should have been.
 I came out of the CELTA without really thinking about jobs.
 I didn’t look for jobs for a little while because I was trying to decide what to do, and had personal things to deal with.